LittleBudgie/cnnvisualizationreport/README.md

 Rainforest Connection CNN Data Visualization Dashboard

 ## Access Instructions
-Either accessing through running the HTML file in a web browser or running the Juypter Notebook and opening the Dash server that appears upon running should work.
+Accessed by running the Juypter Notebook and opening the Dash server that appears upon running.
 The requirements for the Jupyter Notebook are listed below.
-HTML file does not have the dash tabs and integration of dropdown/data table yet but the Jupyter Notebook has everything on the Dash server.

 ## Requirements
 dash == 2.0.0,